-ບັ Comments Received in Support: Applicant Comment: • Support for the amended operating times.
-The range in operating times Support for the comments proposed allows for greater flexibility/work life balance for the • surrounding residents nearby and members from other areas.
-The proposal to allow members to train at 5:30am before works is crucial as some residents cannot go to the gym after work; ٠ The gym will lose a number of members if they cannot train at 5:30am; • The midday classes allow office workers a break during the day and a stress relief, • The gym is part of the community and is a social hub and support network for many people providing them with a way to be nearthy and fift. both mentally and physically: ٠ The gym has actively been reducing the noise impacts to the surrounding properties including providing thick rubber mats to prevent barbells from making noise when they are dropped and playing no/soft music in the mornings, • Since complaints were received, the coaches and members have been very considerate of noise levels by following the noise management plan to ensure neighbouring residents are not impacted.
-Members would continue to do this to ensure the gym can still operate; • The gym is located in appropriately zoned commercial strip on a major arterial road, being exactly the kind of location the City should be encouraging for this kind of use.
-Fitzgerald Street is not a residential that the community should support and prioritise; • • weekends due to the social aspect of the gym, The own is a specialist fraining centre not seen anywhere else in the surrounding area; • Given that there is a 24 hour service station just two doors down and a yoga studio across the road starting classes at 5.45am and their last class finishes at 9:00pm, the requested variation is consistent with other local businesses nearby; • Never had issues with parking around the gym.
+Comments Received in Support:

+Support for the amended operating times.
+The range in operating times proposed allows for greater flexibility/work life balance for the surrounding residents nearby and members from other areas.
+The proposal to allow members to train at 5:30am before works is crucial as some residents cannot go to the gym after work;

+- The gym will lose a number of members if they cannot train at 5:30am; - The midday classes allow office workers a break during the day and a stress relief: - The gym is part of the community and is a social hub and support network for many people providing them with a way to be healthy and fit, both mentally and physically; - The gym has actively been reducing the noise impacts to the surrounding properties including providing thick rubber mats to prevent barbells from making noise when they are dropped and playing no/soft music in the mornings; - Since complaints were received, the coaches and members have been very considerate of noise levels by following the noise management plan to ensure neighbouring residents are not impacted.
+Members would continue to do this to ensure the gym can still operate; - The gym is located in appropriately zoned commercial strip on a major arterial road, being exactly the kind of location the City should be encouraging for this kind of use.
+Fitzgerald Street is not a residential area and shouldn't be treated like one - this is a great thriving business that the community should support and prioritise; - Local cafes and businesses benefit from the gym especially on the weekends due to the social aspect of the gym; - The gym is a specialist training centre not seen anywhere else in the surrounding area; - Given that there is a 24 hour service station just two doors down and a yoga studio across the road starting classes at 5:45am and their last class finishes at 9:00pm, the requested variation is consistent with other local businesses nearby; - Never had issues with parking around the gym.
 Parking near Hyde Park provides additional parking when there is none at the gym.
-The gym is very conveniently placed with plenty of places to park for free; • Most members walk, cycle or use public transport as they live close or they come from work in the City: aley come non-work in the only,
+The gym is very conveniently placed with plenty of places to park for free; - Most members walk, cycle or use public transport as they live close or they come from work in the City;